Eht67/Frontend_Projects/README.md

 These are frontend practice projects made by Ehtsham Hussain.

-I am still working on it and will do one project every 3 days.
+I am still working on it and will keep adding new projects.
 IA